 Then I started reading to him “The Message”, a book about a man who experienced death but I kept getting interrupted from visitors, and my kids, then I had a thought, “Just read the book quietly & I will understand it.
 As long as you give permission to me, I can read your mind & thoughts to the degree of your allowance.”
 So I quietly read the book in the corner while the room was full of people, until I had a thought that I can stop now, that he read all that he wanted to.

 Then I had a thought that while my dad and I can’t communicate using the language using our physical body, not even using his body language, my Spirit body & his Spirit body can talk to each other without the knowledge of my physical body.
 And then I realized that all these thoughts I had were of my dad speaking to me, Spirit to Spirit.
 And even though I won’t physically see him again in this life, he’ll actually be closer to me than even now, living just a few miles away & seeing each other several times a week, since his Spirit will have no physical boundaries, no law of physics working against him, he can travel in an instant to be near my side, he can see what I’m doing at any time, and I will be able to talk to him immediately since no worldly technology is needed.
-That he’ll be my guardian angel, watching over me & being near me even more so than when he’s alive.
+That he’ll be my guardian angel, watching over me & being near me even more so than when he was alive.

 And it has already come true in many instances.